Skip to Content

 It’s our first introduction to Snoop’s passion for funky beats and synth, our first experience with a brand of melodic rap that is slightly softer than what came before, what would become Snoop’s signature blend of funk and soul with gangster style.

-But it doesn’t abandond rap’s traditional hard beats and gripping stories of life and death on the streets, with tracks like “Murder Was the Case”
+But it doesn’t abandon rap’s traditional hard beats and gripping stories of life and death on the streets, with tracks like “Murder Was the Case.”

 It is the product of collaboration, a cornerstone of Snoop’s success, produced by Dr. Dre and featuring artists like Warren G and Nate Dogg, later of the “Regulate” crew, on “Ain’t No Fun.”